0289 1641340

 The acknowledgement will say who is dealing with the complaint and when the complainant may expect a reply.
 A copy of this complaints procedure will be attached.

 Ideally complainants should receive a definitive reply within 10 working days.
-If this is not possible because an investigation has not been completed, a progress report will be sent to the complainant with an indication of when s/he may expect to receive a full reply.
+If this is not possible because an investigation has not been completed, a progress report will be sent to the complainant with an indication of when they may expect to receive a full reply.

 Regardless of whether the complaint is found to be valid or not, the reply to the complainant will describe the action taken to investigate the complaint, the conclusions from the investigation, and any action taken as a result of the complaint.